Outer Banks musician Christian Benedi has had a busy summer — and he’s hoping for a more relaxing fall.

 “If you’re my age and don’t consider Sublime to be a major influence in your music, then I’m afraid we can’t be friends for at least five minutes,” he says.

 “Seriously though, I’m a huge fan of the classic rock, and Oldies, and elements of that style of music shine through acoustic beach rock in every way.”

 Benedi — who has an energetic Chesapeake Bay retriever named Izzy — says it’s not always easy to find the time to feed his inner musician.
 But he’s learned to wrap his brain around having to accept fewer gigs.

 “Some musicians really get after it in the summer.
 I have a huge amount of respect for the guys who can charge it, crank out seven gigs a week, pull doubles and never show signs of being tired.
 But, for me, music has actually gotten more fun by doing it less.”

 He performs solo — primarily because he can’t commit to rehearsal schedules and additional bookings — but that works for him, for now, and for his audiences.

 “As an icebreaker, I always tell my audiences a few fun facts early in the first set: No, I don’t have a man perm.
 Yes, I am aware that I sometimes bear a striking resemblance to Napoleon Dynamite.
-I have a 4.92 rating on Uber as a passenger, can kick a football 50 yards, and I wish I had played all my gigs this summer in a romper for men,” he says.
+I have a 4.92 rating on Uber as a passenger, can kick a football 50 yards, and I wish I had played all my gigs this summer in a romper for men,” he says with a smile.
 “I figure it would have been pretty memorable to anyone that saw me play live, and the tip money probably would have been pretty good.”